JamesATom/JamesATom/README.md

 ## 🏊 Fun Fact

-I love swimming, exploring film history, experimenting with new tech stacks, and always have a side project cooking!
+I love swimming, exploring history, experimenting with new tech stacks, and always have a side project cooking!